Sorken

-Sorken is a village in Engerdal municipality in Innlandet county, Norway.
-It is located on the southeastern shore of the large lake Femund, about 14 km west of the border with Sweden.
+Sorken is a village in Engerdal Municipality in Innlandet county, Norway.
+It is located on the southeastern shore of the large lake Femunden, about 14 km west of the border with Sweden.
 The village of Drevsjø lies about 10 km to the southeast of Sorken.

 Its population in 1999 was 235, but since 2001 it is not considered an urban settlement by Statistics Norway, and its data is therefore not tracked anymore.